sonnv1912/react-motion-modal/README.md

-# react-animated-modal
+# react-motion-modal

-`react-animated-modal` is a flexible modal management library built with [Zustand](https://zustand-demo.pmnd.rs/) for state management and powered by [Framer Motion](https://www.framer.com/motion/) for beautiful animations.
+`react-motion-modal` is a flexible modal management library built with [Zustand](https://zustand-demo.pmnd.rs/) for state management and powered by [Framer Motion](https://www.framer.com/motion/) for beautiful animations.
 It offers full TypeScript type-safety and allows dynamic modal opening with custom parameters.

 ## ✨ Features